adavisfoy/group_2_project/README.md

        - The data is derived from the National Weather Service's Storm Data publication, which is reviewed and processed by the National Climatic Data Center and the Storm Prediction Center

    - **Questions we hope to answer with the data:**
-     - Which magnitude tornado causes the most damage?

      - Which tornado magnitude is the most common?

      - Which state has the most tornados?